atlantis-world-core/atlanteans/README.md

 Atlanteans is an ERC721A token.
 It will be minted in four phases:

-Phase 1: Allowlist sale for mintlist merkletree, 2 per account at 0.05 ETH \n\n Phase 2: True, last-price dutch auction phase (with refunds above lowest bid)\n\n Phase 3: If any remain, there will be a public phase at dutch auction lastPrice \n\n Phase 4: Free claim for Founding Atlanteans claimslist, 1 scroll = 1 atlantean \n\n
+Phase 1: Allowlist sale for mintlist merkletree, 2 per account at 0.05 ETH

+Phase 2: True, last-price dutch auction phase (with refunds above lowest bid)

+Phase 3: If any remain, there will be a public phase at dutch auction lastPrice

+Phase 4: Free claim for Founding Atlanteans claimslist, 1 scroll = 1 atlantean

 Details below.